bahrus/xtal-sip/README.md

 </details>

-In addition to the problems discussed in detail in the "Backdrop" section above, consider this problem:
+In addition to the problems discussed in detail in the "Down the rabbit hole" adventure above, consider this problem:

 Most every web application can be recursively broken down into logical regions, building blocks which are assembled together to form the whole site.